Mega Man II (1991 video game): Development and release

-Capcom outsourced the development of Mega Man II to a different company than the one that had worked on Mega Man: Dr. Wily's Revenge.
+Capcom outsourced the development of Mega Man II to Thinking Rabbit, developer of Sokoban, instead of prominent partner Minakuchi Engineering who worked on Mega Man: Dr. Wily's Revenge.
 Series artist Keiji Inafune admitted that the design quality of Mega Man II feeling different from the other games was the result of the developer having very little knowledge of the series.
 For the next game in the Game Boy line, they decided to return to the developer of Mega Man: Dr. Wily’s Revenge.

 Mega Man II has been re-released as part of the Nintendo Player's Choice line of budget titles in North America.
 The game was made available on the Japanese Nintendo Power cartridge service on March 13, 2001.
-Capcom announced a compilation release of the five Game Boy Mega Man games for a release in 2004 on the Game Boy Advance, but it was cancelled.
-On July 18, 2013, it was confirmed that Mega Man II was planned to release on the 3DS Virtual Console, which released in Japan on September 25, 2013, in North America on May 8, 2014. and in the PAL region on August 7, 2014.
+Capcom had planned to release a full-color compilation of all five Game Boy games on the Game Boy Advance in 2004, but the project was cancelled.
+On July 18, 2013, it was confirmed that Mega Man II was planned to release on the Nintendo 3DS's Virtual Console, which released in Japan on September 25, 2013, in North America on May 8, 2014. and in PAL regions on August 7, 2014.
+It was also released on the Nintendo Classics service for the Nintendo Switch with its predecessor and sequels on June 7, 2024.

 Reception

 Mega Man II received average reviews.
-Jeremy Parrish of 1UP.com opined Mega Man II as "Not Worth It!", summarizing it as "a random assortment of enemies and stages from Mega Man 2 and Mega Man 3 from NES, downsampled and downscaled for Game Boy".
+Jeremy Parish of 1UP.com opined Mega Man II as "Not Worth It!", summarizing it as "a random assortment of enemies and stages from Mega Man 2 and Mega Man 3 from NES, downsampled and downscaled for Game Boy".
 Nintendo Power ranked the game 2nd in their top 10 Game Boy games of 1992.